-This is better known as the emergency contraception.
+This is better known as emergency contraception.
 The morning-after pill is taken to prevent a fertilized egg from attaching itself to the uterine wall, thus preventing pregnancy.

-Comparison Chart of the Birth Control Method
+Comparison Chart of the Birth Control Methods

-Below is a chart that is a compilation of birth control methods along a degree of effectiveness and risk factors.
+Below is a chart that is a compilation of birth control methods along with a degree of effectiveness and risk factors.

 |Method of Birth Control||Chances Of Child Birth||Effectiveness||Protection Against STDs|

 |Birth Control Implant||Fewer than 1 out of 100||Very effective||No|